 Sewa does receive funding from private foundations.

-Does Sewa International receive Corporate Matching funds from organizations?
+Does Sewa International receive Corporate Matching Funds from organizations?

 Will my small contribution make a difference?

-What projects is Sewa involved in?
+What are the projects that Sewa is involved in?

 What are examples of Sewa Projects?

-Please See Brochure and our Annual Reports.
+Please see the brochures and our Annual Reports.